 Talk boost has continued to take place for identified children in year R including those who are disadvantaged.
-This intervention did not begin at the beginning of the academic year due to the need for staff to be trained and having the capacity of staff to deliver.
-This did take place from the Summer term and has begun in the Autumn term of this academic year.
-Outcome data has shown accelerated progress of all children who have attended the programme.
+This intervention has taken place across the academic year and outcome data has shown accelerated progress of all children who have attended the programme.